signaldust/dust-toolkit/README.md

 ```

 The dependencies included in `dust/lib` (nanovg, picopng, stb_truetype) each have
 permissive license, see each file for the details.
+The scancode conversion tables
+are from SDL (for compatibility), see license in `dust/gui/scancode.h` for details.

 ## Building